Effects of Time Synchronization on Time-Aware Shaping¶

 *.tsnSwitch*.eth[*].macLayer.queue.transmissionGate[1].clockModule = "^.^.^.^.clock"

 We enable time-aware shaping in all switches.
 We configure two traffic classes: the higher priority class for gPTP messages, and the lower priority class for UDP packets.
-The gPTP messages are critical to maintain time synchronization in the network, so we assign them higher priority, and configure the time-aware shapers to not schedule gPTP messages, but forward them immediatelly (the corresponding gates are always open).
+The gPTP messages are critical to maintain time synchronization in the network, so we assign them higher priority, and configure the time-aware shapers to not schedule gPTP messages, but forward them immediately (the corresponding gates are always open).
 Gates for the UDP packets are configured to be open 10% of the time, so the UDP traffic is limited to 10Mbps.
 The UDP traffic data rate is 10kbps, so there is a lot of room in the send window; this makes the setup more tolerant of clock drift between network nodes.

 gPTP¶

-For the time synchronization, we use the same clock and gPTP setup as in the Two Master Clocks Exploiting Network Redundancy configuration in the Using gPTP showcase.
+For time synchronization, we use the same clock and gPTP setup as in the Two Master Clocks Exploiting Network Redundancy configuration

-To summarize, we have a primary and a hot-standby master clock node (tsnClock1
+in the Using gPTP showcase.
+To summarize, we have a primary and a hot-standby master clock

 and tsnClock2

 , respectively).
-Each master clock has two gPTP time domains, and
+Each master clock has two gPTP time domains, and each gPTP domain disseminates

-each gPTP domain disseminates timing information in the ring of switches in opposing directions.
+timing information in the ring of switches in opposing directions.
 All bridge and slave nodes are part of all four time domains.
-With this setup, time synchronization is protected against the failure of one
+With

-master clock, and the failure of any link between the switches.
 The two gPTP domains of the hot-standby master clock synchronize to the two domains of the primary master.
+The switches and the devices

-The switches and the devices have four gPTP domains, and four up-to-date clocks during normal operation.
+have four gPTP domains, and four up-to-date clocks during normal operation.

 Note